TheYaINN/CDS-Plugin/README.md

 ## Contextual Information

-The `type` is strictly not a keyword or reserved in CDS, yet to avoid parsing errors it is seen as a reserved word.
+`type` & `title` are strictly seen not as keywords or reserved in CDS, yet to avoid parsing errors it is handled as a reserved keyword.

 ## Changelog
 * 0.3.5